 - Did you know that your evidence was false?

 - Did you in fact provide a sworn statement?

-Perjury charges are generally heard by the County Court.
-Perjury is a serious offence and attracts a maximum sentence of 15 years imprisonment.
+Perjury (Common Law) is a serious offence and attracts a maximum sentence of 15 years imprisonment.

 - 34.5% received a prison sentence